USGS-Astrogeology/softwaremanagement/LongTermPlanning.md

 #### Activities in FY 20:

--   ISIS Testing Modularization (K. Rodriguez)
+-   ISIS Testing Modularization
--   Community Sensor Model Bundle Adjustment (Lead: J. Maple)
+-   Community Sensor Model Bundle Adjustment
--   Complete ALE Integration (Leads: J. Laura, J. Maple, K. Berry)
+-   Complete ALE Integration
 -   Develop and release a Request for Comment (RFC) regarding the ISIS Software Modularization plan
     -   Appropriately incorporate community feedback into this plan